fabioesilveira/Fabio-s-PortfolioPage/README.md

 #Description
 This is a professional portfolio from Fabio Silveira.
 Createad to introduce himself to employers who seeks a Junior Developers to join their teams.
-Furtermore, to highlight some of the projects he has worked on and also conctact info by phone, e-mail or GitHub attached on the bottom of the page.
+Furtermore, to highlight some of the projects he has worked on and also contact info by phone, e-mail or GitHub attached on the bottom of the page.

 Installation
 N/A